 South Wootton, as a location, provides an important segment of the housing choice available in the King's Lynn area, and as so much of the housing in the parish dates from the past 45 years it is generally of the best standard.
 Whilst affordable housing provision for the King's Lynn built up area is 15% of new allocated housing areas, for South Wootton the level has been set at 20%.
 Work opportunities, sub-regional public services, and retailing are within the built up area of King's Lynn, but the Community Identity of the parish stands separately and must be encouraged and enhanced by the provision of further community services and leisure facilities in relation to any new development.
-At the time of the 2011 census, the village population was 4247; currently there are 1825 residential properties.
+At the time of the 2011 census, the village population was 4247.
+At January 2023, there were 1,838 residential properties registered for Council Tax within the Parish.